sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering-test/spa-dropdown-value-help-filtering-test.md

 ### Test the dropdown filtering in the form

-1. From the artifacts list in the left menu, select **Order Processing** process.
+1. Open the project content on the left menu and select **Order Processing** process.

     <!-- border -->![Action Project](007.png)